populr/insano_image_resizer/README.md

 ![A brief overview of the Insano processing function](insano_image_resizer/raw/master/samples/explanation.png)

-Output formats: The Insano image resizer will produce either a PNG or JPG image, depending on whether the source image includes transparency.
+Output formats: The Insano image resizer will keep PNGs as PNG, but any other format is converted to JPEG

 * Insano is the fastest waterslide in the world.
 This isn't a waterslide, but it's similarly fast.